mccorby/Course-SDC/Term1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the images to grayscale because it is demonstrated the color feature does not improve the performance of image recognition.
 Furthermore a grayscale image only needs a channel which makes the dataset lighter to process

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because data should be in a similar range when processed by the network This  helps avoidin the gradients running wild
+As a last step, I normalized the image data because data should be in a similar range when processed by the network This  helps avoiding the gradients running wild

 I decided to generate additional data because:
  * The original dataset is skewed with some classes being underrepresented.
 This would make the predictions always favoured those classes with more samples